 The Great Compromise and the Electoral College

-California, for example, has 55 electoral votes because they have 53 representatives and 2 senators.
+California, for example, has 55 electoral votes because they have 53 representatives and two senators.

-Montana (and the other six states mentioned earlier with only 1 representative) has 3 electoral votes because they have 1 representative and 2 senators.
+Montana (and the other six states mentioned earlier with only one representative) has three electoral votes because they have one representative and two senators.

-It is through the legislative branch (Congress) and the executive branch (the President, who is elected by the Electoral College) that the Great Compromise affects the United States today.
+It is through the legislative branch (Congress) and the executive branch (the President, who the Electoral College elects) that the Great Compromise affects the United States today.

 Effects of the Great Compromise

-The Great Compromise is why the United States has two chambers in its legislature: the House of Representatives and the Senate.
-Collectively, these are referred to as the U.S. Congress.
+The Great Compromise is why the United States has two chambers in its bicameral legislature: the House of Representatives and the Senate.
+Collectively, these are referred to as the United States Congress.

 Members of the House of Representatives are typically referred to as “Congresspeople” – “Congressman” or “Congresswoman,” depending on gender – while members of the Senate are Senators.